Pro-Euro Conservative Party

 The Pro-Euro Conservative Party was a minor, Pro-European British political party, announced by John Stevens and Brendan Donnelly in February 1999, formed to contest the 1999 European Parliament election.
 The founders were Members of the European Parliament who had resigned from the UK Conservative Party in protest at its anti-euro stance.
-Their reported aim was to replace Eurosceptic William Hague as Conservative leader with Europhile Kenneth Clarke.
+Their reported aim was to replace William Hague (a Eurosceptic) as Conservative leader with Europhile Kenneth Clarke.
 Stevens later said that they had intended to push Ken Clarke, Michael Heseltine, Chris Patten and other pro-Europeans in the Conservative Party into "an SDP-style breakaway, in combination with the Liberal Democrats".
 The Pro-Euro Conservative Party disbanded in 2001.

 Policies

 The party said it was "based on traditional Conservative values", and they self-defined as "One Nation Conservatives".
 The main aim of the party was for the United Kingdom to join the euro, also known as "the single currency", for economic reasons.
 At the time the British pound was strong against the euro, which had dropped in value to be equal to the US dollar, and the then-Governor of the Bank of England Eddie George said that it would be "an act of faith" for Britain to join the Eurozone.

 The party manifesto, published on 17 May 1999 and titled Time to decide, argued for greater powers for the European Parliament over the European Commission and the European Central Bank, reform of the commission, reduction of countries' veto powers, reform of the Common Agricultural Policy, a European defence and security policy, stronger political and economic ties to the Balkans, and faster EU enlargement in eastern Europe.

 The Pro-Euro Conservative Party distributed leaflets calling William Hague "Bill Duce", after Mussolini, when a group of Conservative MEPs led by Daniel Hannan were reported to be planning to leave the European People's Party grouping and join with an Italian far-right party.
 John Stevens said Hague was "taking the Tories into an extreme, nationalist party.
 This is dangerous for the country and catastrophic for the Conservative Party".
 The PECP's party political broadcast showed an actor portraying Hague as "a down-and-out in a baseball cap ranting about pride in being British and disliking 'frogs', the European single currency and anything else from the continent", which was called "a tacky and amateurish exercise" by the Conservative Party.